 Israel was to be a righteous people made up of righteous families.
 And at the head of each one of those families was to be a righteous, loving, focused, and intentional father, who fathered out of His relationship with God the Father.

 It is my growing conviction that the breakdown or failure of this brilliant plan of God is at the root of most of our world’s emotional pain, bitterness, rage and resentment.

 God’s intentions for this people He named Israel were greater than any of them could fathom.
-He truly loved them with an everlasting love, and at least ten times in the book of Deuteronomy He emphasized it by speaking of His desire “that it may be well with you.” (see Deut.
+He truly loved them with an everlasting love, and at least ten times in the book of Deuteronomy He emphasized it by speaking of His intention for them - “that it may be well with you.” (see Deut.
 4:40, 5:16; 6:3, etc.).

 In Deut.
 6, Moses appears to be still speaking to the “heads of your tribes and your elders” that he addressed in 5:23.
 While his exhortations and expectations applied to the mothers of this growing people, I believe they were especially focused on the fathers of families, some of whom were “heads of tribes and elders”.